-Whether you are a visitor, customer or tenant, it is important to realize that you may have certain legal rights if you have been injured by inadequately maintained property.
-Landlords and owners of commercial properties likely owe you a duty under the law to use reasonable care in maintaining conditions on a premises.
-These owners can avoid liability by simply taking the steps needed to maintain a property.
-The reason owners tend to fail to make needed repair is due to negligence in inspecting the property or simply not wanting to expend the funds needed for repairs.
+Whether you are a visitor, customer or tenant, it is important to realize that you may have specific legal rights if your injuries were due to inadequately maintained property.
+Landlords and owners of commercial properties likely owe you a duty under the law to use reasonable care in during property safety and conditions.
+These owners can avoid liability by merely taking the steps needed to keep the property safe.
+The reason owners tend to fail to make the required repairs is due to negligence in inspecting the property or not wanting to expend the funds needed for repairs.

-When a property is not properly maintained, there are numerous individuals who can suffer.
-Children may be harmed by a door with broken hinges, and tenants may suffer if proper smoke detectors are not installed in a rental home.
-There are numerous ways in which an inadequately maintained property can cause serious injuries to these individuals, or in the worst case, death.
+When those in charge of a property fail to maintain it properly, others can suffer.
+A door with broken hinges may harm children, and tenants may suffer if proper smoke detectors are not installed in a rental home.
+There are numerous ways in which an inadequately maintained property can cause severe injuries to these individuals, or in the worst case, death.
 States often impose statutory duties on landlords to make certain repairs before a tenant moves into the home or apartment.
-If landlords ignore their duties under the law, then they may be the ones facing severe liability for damages resulting from this ignorance.
+If landlords ignore their duties under the law, then they may be the ones facing strict liability for damages resulting from this ignorance.

 - Failure to clean up slippery surfaces, leading to slip and fall accidents